CreativeCodingLab/HierarchicalCircularLayout/README.md

 The following figure shows HCL visualization technique for the Activation of Pro-caspase 8 pathway.
 Blue (leaf) nodes are biochemical reactions within this pathway.
 Gray nodes are sub-pathways which are stacked directly on the top of parent pathway.
 We use red links to indicate the causal relationships between nodes (biochemical reactions).
 Connections of nodes in different sub-trees are wired through the center of their closest common ancestor.
 This common ancestor for a given set of nodes may be several levels higher than the leaf nodes themselves.
 In this case, the connections are wired through these intermediate nodes.
 The idea is similar to threading though the holes (centers) of a chain of buttons (intermediate nodes) to connect two leaf nodes.
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image1-Activation of Pro-caspase 8 Pathway.png)

+The following figure shows causal relationships of 51 biochemical reactions in the Rb-E2F pathway which are structured in HCL.
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image2-ERBB2 Pathway.png)

+The following figure shows another example of HCL (tree structure) and edge bundling (red links) of biochemical reactions in the Signaling by GPCR pathway.
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image3-Signaling to GPCR Pathway.png)

 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image4-NGF Pathway.png)